 Configured for cloud use.
 Individual and Campus-Wide licenses are already configured.
 For other license types, contact your license administrator.
-You can identify your license type and administrator by viewing your MathWorks Account.
-Administrators can consult MATLAB Licensing in the Cloud.
+To identify your license type and administrator, log in to your MathWorks Account.
+If you are an administrator, see Administer Network Licenses.

-This section shows an example of how to run the MATLAB container and access the MATLAB desktop from a web browser.
+This section shows how to run the MATLAB container and launch an interactive MATLAB session either in browser mode or using a VNC client.
 For a complete list of commands to start the MATLAB container, including how to use MATLAB in batch mode, see MATLAB Container Image on Docker Hub.

-To download the MATLAB container image onto the host machine, run this code:
+To download the MATLAB container image onto the host machine, run this command in the

 docker pull mathworks/matlab:r20XYz